 All awards are administered through the Office of Research.
 Award funds must be expended for the purposes described in the proposal and in accordance with applicable University regulations and procedures.
 All award funds remaining unspent after the period covered by the award will revert back to the Office of Research for redistribution; no extensions will be granted.

-At the end of the period during which support is provided, the student will submit a report summarizing results of the project and accounting for expenditures to Joy Yard (firstname.lastname@example.org) and Dan Simon (email@example.com).
+At the end of the period during which support is provided, the student will submit a report summarizing results of the project and accounting for expenditures to Joy Yard (firstname.lastname@example.org) and Ben Ward (email@example.com).

 Students may apply for up to $1,000.
 The funding could be devoted to activities in a single semester, or spread out over the full academic year.
 Students receiving funding through this program are eligible - and in fact encouraged - to work with a faculty member to apply for an Undergraduate Summer Research Award.
 A project should be a substantially independent endeavor of the student even if it is closely related to an ongoing faculty project.
 All forms of research, scholarship and creative activity are encouraged.